 Implementation of the Gas Industry Mineral Resource Base Development Program until 2030 aims at reserves replenishment in the amount of 23.5 trillion cubic meters of gas and 3.4 billion tons of condensate and oil.

 Gazprom in Figures 2013–2017

 The Gazprom Group is the world's largest energy major in terms of natural gas reserves and production.

-A new important business for the Gazprom Group is the shaping of the natural gas vehicles market in Russia.
-Gazprom Gazomotornoye Toplivo was appointed as the single operator responsible for promoting the use of gas as a vehicle fuel.
+Another important activity of the Gazprom Group is the shaping of the natural gas vehicles market in Russia.
+Gazprom Gazomotornoye Toplivo is the single operator responsible for promoting the use of gas as a vehicle fuel.

 Gazprom is intent on expanding its petrochemical production, enhancing the extraction of valuable components from natural gas, and boosting the output of advanced processing products.
 In 2017, the Group processed 30.8 billion cubic meters of associated gas and 64.1 million tons of oil and gas condensate.

 The Gazprom Group is the largest owner of generating assets in Russia.
 The aggregate capacity of the Group’s key generating companies (Mosenergo, TGC-1, MOEK, and OGK-2) is 38.82 GW, which translates into about 16 per cent of the installed capacity of the national power grid.

 Gazprom is Russia’s leading gas distributor.
 This is why the gasification of Russian regions is one of the Group’s chief goals.
 As of early 2018, the average gas penetration level across Russia was 68.1 per cent, including 71.4 per cent in cities and towns and 58.7 per cent in rural areas.
 Starting from 2013, Gazprom’s Gasification Program provides for building CNG stations and converting vehicles to gas.